 Current Campaigns

-Affordable Housing
+Ensuring Local Investment in Affordable Housing

-Flooding & Water Quality
+Strengthening Flooding Resiliency & Water Quality Infrastructure

-Flooding in Tampa neighborhoods is dangerous, increasing pollution and mold, which pose serious health risks.
+Flooding in Tampa neighborhoods is dangerous, increasing pollution and mold that pose serious health risks.
+Well-maintained stormwater drainage ponds reduce storm-event flooding and filter pollutants.

 Past Victories